hannestschofenig/tschofenig-ids/cose-key-thumbprint/draft-ietf-cose-key-thumbprint.md

 computing its COSE Key Thumbprint value.
 This section summarizes the required parameters.

-The "kty" (label: 1) element MUST be present for all key types and the integer value found in the IANA COSE Key Types registry MUST be used.
+The "kty" (label: 1) element MUST be present for all key types, and the integer value specified in the IANA COSE Key Types registry MUST be used.
 The tstr data type is not used with the kty element.

-Many COSE Key parameters depend on the chosen key type.
-The subsection below list the required parameters for commonly used key types.
+Many COSE Key parameters are specific to the chosen key type.
+The following subsections list the required parameters for commonly used key types.

 ## Octet Key Pair (OKP)